The Don Quixote Fellowships

 Projects can, but need not, be related to classroom practice: a science teacher might study Inuit poetry in Alaska or a pre-K teacher might carve a fifteen-foot marble sculpture.
 We are looking for applicants who use ingenuity in planning an original experience.
 (Read about previously funded projects.)

-Applications for the 2020 Don Quixote Fellowships are now being accepted.
-The deadline to apply is December 15, 2019.
+Applications for the 2020 Don Quixote Fellowships are no longer being accepted.
+The deadline to apply was December 15, 2019.

 Applications with budgets between $1,000 and $5,000 will be considered.